evsasse/zygoto/README.md

   - If you failed to do this previously you can try again by running `git remote remove heroku` first.

-- Deploy pushing to the new remote, `git push heroku master`.
+- Deploy pushing to the new remote, `git push heroku master`;

+  - You can deploy another branch using `git push heroku my-other-branch:master`

 ## Running the tests locally